Oku Trade

 Our goal was to create a user experience that was neutral and recognizable.
 Familiar enough to a centralized exchange where tradfi users could connect and use the platform freely.
 Unique enough to improve on existing features specific to decentralization.

 Building a strong community was important from day one.
 The visual identity would need to feel trustworthy, authentic, and clean.
 To concentrate on universal elements.
-Round shapes, clean lines, and imagery reflecting liquid, or the element of water as a way to best capture the interest of our audience.
+Round shapes, clean lines, and imagery reflecting liquid, or the element of water- or liquidity - as a way to best capture the interest of our audience.

 Scalable Frameworks

-However, not every framework chosen early on was a "happy path".
-While quick to develop, having built all charts and tables from scratch proved overall inefficient.
+The not so scalable: Not every framework chosen early on was the right one.
+We initially built all charts and tables from scratch!
 Lacking the cohesion necessary to scale, a migration of all data structures to formal frameworks was completed post launch.

 More Data

-That said, I didn't quite get it right the first time around (see 2nd image).
-Between user testing and stakeholder requests, Oku's position maker left much to be desired if we were going to provide real, unique value, and thus we added more advanced features to the dashboard including:
+While the interactive charts were helpful, Oku's position maker left much to be desired if we were going to provide real, unique value, and thus we added more advanced features to the dashboard including:

 • Tick price and value